friedboats/udemy-angular-8-course/NOTES.md

           <app-server></app-server>
           <app-server></app-server>`
         styleUrls: ['./servers.component.scss']
+        //OR
+        styles: [`
+          h3 {
+            color: yellow;
+          }
+        `]
       })
       ```
     - **NOTES**
       - Each Component must have a template property, either **templateURL** or **template**.
 This is the one property that you have to have at all times.
-      - Rule of thumb is that if you have 3 or more lines to create an HTML file.
+      - Rule of thumb is that if you have 3 or more lines to create an HTML file / SCSS file.
 - **NgModule Decorator (FYI this is used in app.module.ts)**
     - **declarations**
       - Angular will not scan all of your files.
 If you don't tell Angular that your component exists, it will not know it.